Quantel: Products

 Traditionally, Quantel systems were based around proprietary hardware and software.
 With the introduction of the generationQ range a number of Quantel products were based on Microsoft Windows and standard PC hardware with occasional use of custom hardware.

-Quantel has always been very protective of its product designs and patents, especially relating to Paintbox-type functionality.
-This triggered a number of legal battles over the years, most notably against Spaceward Graphics and its Matisse system (won in 1990) and Adobe Systems and its Photoshop application (lost in 1997).
+Despite Quantel holding hundreds of Patents for inventions that many other companies utilized, such as the pressure sensitive stylus first used on the 1981 Paintbox, the company only ever sued three other companies for Patent infringement.
+Due to the high profile of the cases against Spaceward for their Matisse, which was marketed as a cheaper version of Paintbox and Adobe Systems for Patented elements within its Photoshop software, Quantel were unfairly accused of trying to suppress and control competitors.
+Quantel won their case against Spaceward in London and blocked further sales, though let the company service the systems already sold.
+Quantel was portrayed as a British company trying to destroy Adobe.
+The case partly hinged on first use of a digital airbrush.
+Adobe's lawyers found a prior use of the airbrush by academics at NYIT which predated Quantel's Patent, therefore invalidating it and greatly influencing the judge's decision to dismiss the case.
+Quantel v.
+Adobe paint (airbrushing and matting) patent infringement trial, Wilmington, Delaware, September 1997.
+All five of Quantel’s US patents in the case are invalidated.
+Adobe and Photoshop are exonerated.

-The majority of Quantel products used code names for some parts of their systems.
+The majority of Quantel products used code names for some parts of their systems before launch.
 One source of code names was the television series The Magic Roundabout.
 The Dylan disk system and the Zebedee processor take their names from characters in this series.
+Quantel's product names often seemed random but Henry, Harry, Harriet and HAL were chosen as they stood out in the broadcast arena where technology was named in a more mathematical acronym way.

-Quantel video technology was used extensively in production of the American television series Star Trek: The Next Generation.
+As well as news, sports and weather graphics, Quantel video technology was used extensively in production of a wide spectrum of TV shows, from Top of the Pops in the UK, to the American television series Star Trek: The Next Generation.

 Many of the major movies released since 1999 were created or manipulated using Quantel technology, including Star Wars episode 2 and 3, The Lord of the Rings: The Fellowship of the Ring, The Day After Tomorrow, and Sin City.
 Users of sQ server based systems include ESPN in the US, Rogers Media in Canada, and BBC, BSkyB and QVC in the United Kingdom.